digitallawyer/openlegaldictionary/_definitions/usus-bellici.md

 ---
 title: Usus Bellici
 permalink: "/definitions/usus-bellici.html"
 body: Lat.
 In international law. warlike uses or objects.
-It ls the usus bellici whlch determlne an artlcle to be con-traband.
+It is the usus bellici whlch determlne an artlcle to be con-traband.
 1 Kent, Comm.
 141
 published_at: '2018-07-07'
 layout: post